pyranid/pyranid/README.md

 * [`Locale`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Locale.html) (IETF BCP 47 "language tag" format)
 * [`Currency`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Currency.html)

+Temporal result-set mapping preserves the fractional-second precision returned by your JDBC driver; Pyranid does not round or truncate `Instant`, `OffsetDateTime`, or `ZonedDateTime` values to milliseconds.
+The maximum precision is still determined by the database column and driver (for example, PostgreSQL timestamps are stored at microsecond precision).

 ### Custom Mapping

 Fine-grained control of mapping is supported by registering [`CustomColumnMapper`](https://javadoc.pyranid.com/com/pyranid/CustomColumnMapper.html) instances.
 For example, you might want to "inflate" a `JSONB` column into a Java type: